Certified Robustness to Data Poisoning in Gradient-Based Training: Experiments

 \section{Experiments}

-Computational experiments were performed using a Python implementation of Algorithm~\ref{alg:abstractgradtrain}.
-Bounds on accuracy/error are computed by bounding the respective optimization problem from Theorem 4.1 using IBP/CROWN.
-The experimental set-up and datasets are described in Appendix \ref{app:experimental}.
-Code repository to reproduce our experiments can be found at: \href{https://github.com/psosnin/AbstractGradientTraining}{https://github.com/psosnin/AbstractGradientTraining}.
+In this section we experimentally validate the effectiveness of our proposed approach.
+We provide complete details of hyper-parameters and run-times of our experiments in Appendix \ref{app:experimental}.
+For classification tasks, we report the \textit{certified accuracy}, which is our certified lower bound on the accuracy of any model poisoned with the given attack; likewise, certified mean squared error refers to an upper bound on the loss in regression tasks.
+A code repository to reproduce our experiments can be found at: \href{https://github.com/psosnin/AbstractGradientTraining}{https://github.com/psosnin/AbstractGradientTraining}.

-\textbf{Regression of Household Power Consumption.} We first consider a relatively simple regression model for the household electric power consumption (`houseelectric') dataset from the UCI repository~\citep{misc_individual_household_electric_power_consumption_235} with fully connected neural networks and MSE as loss function.
-Figure \ref{fig:uci_electric_poisoning_1} shows the progression of the nominal and worst/best-case MSE (computed for the test set) for a 1$\times$50 neural network and various parameterizations of poisoning attacks.
-As expected, we observe that increasing each of $n$, $m$, $\epsilon$, and $\gamma$ results in looser performance bounds.
+\paragraph{UCI Regression (Household Power Consumption).} We first consider a relatively simple regression model for the household electric power consumption (`houseelectric') dataset from the UCI repository~\citep{misc_individual_household_electric_power_consumption_235} with fully connected neural networks and MSE as loss function.
+Figure \ref{fig:uci_electric_poisoning_1} (top) shows the progression of the nominal and worst/best-case MSE (computed for the test set) for a 1$\times$50 neural network and various parameterizations of poisoning attacks.
+As expected, we observe that increasing each of $n$, $\epsilon$, and $\nu$ results in looser performance bounds.
+We note that the setting of $n=10000$ corresponds to $100\%$ of the dataset being potentially poisoned.

-Figure \ref{fig:uci_electric_poisoning_2} shows the progression of bounds on the MSE (computed for the test set) over the training procedure for a fixed poisoning attack ($n=100, \epsilon=0.01$) and various hyperparameters of the regression model.
+Figure \ref{fig:uci_electric_poisoning_1} (bottom) shows the progression of bounds on the MSE (computed for the test set) over the training procedure for a fixed poisoning attack ($n=100, \epsilon=0.01$) and various hyperparameters of the regression model.
 In general, we observe that increasing model size (width or depth) results in looser performance guarantees.
 As expected, increasing the batch size improves our bounds, as the number of potentially poisoned samples $n$ remains fixed and their worst-case effect is `diluted'.
-Finally, increasing the learning rate accelerates both the model training and the deterioration of the bounds.
+Increasing the learning rate accelerates both the model training and the deterioration of the bounds.